 In Colombia it’s super easy and cheap to get from one place to another by bus, which is great for solo travelers.
 In Riohacha, as in all Colombian cities, it’s advisable to do your explorations by foot before the night falls and apply your typical precautions when traveling alone.
 Check out our Safety Tips for Solo Travelers in Colombia and Solo Travel Guide.

 The La Guajira peninsula is still relatively unexplored by tourists.
 Please ensure that you travel responsibly and sustainably to respect the local communities, and be especially considerate in your interactions with local children.
-See our responsible travel guidelines.
+See my responsible travel guidelines.

 Riohacha features a semi-arid climate marked by consistently hot temperatures throughout the year.
 Daytime temperatures typically vary between 32 °C (80°F) and 35 °C (35°F) and nighttime temperatures fluctuate around 24 °C (75°F), with May to September being the hottest months.